alexandrengau/French_Michelin_Starred_Restaurants_and_Chefs_Database/michelin_guide_webscraping/README.md

 ## Overview

-This subdirectory contains the code and data extracted from the [Michelin Guide website](https://guide.michelin.com/fr/fr) concerning French starred restaurants (as of January 2024).
+This subdirectory contains the code and the data extracted from the [Michelin Guide website](https://guide.michelin.com/fr/fr) concerning French starred restaurants (as of January 3rd, 2024).

 ### Contents and Usage